 Audio description is available for select performances or OH+ events featuring visual elements.
 To check on availability, please contact Ticket Services.
 Please allow two weeks advance notice if you would like to suggest audio description at a specific performance or OH+ event.

 Braille program information for select performances is available by request at Guest Services.
 To check on availability, please contact Ticket Services.
 Please allow two weeks advance notice if you would like to suggest Braille programs at a specific performance.

 Large Print Programs

 Large print program information for most Classical performances and Sensory-Friendly concerts is available by request at Guest Services.
 Please allow two weeks advance notice if you would like to suggest large print programs at a specific performance.

-Real-time captioning is available for select performances or OH+ events featuring speakers and narrators.
+Real-time captioning is available for select performances, including Movies & Music concerts, or pre- and post-concert events featuring speakers and narrators.
 To check on availability, please contact Ticket Services.
 Please allow two weeks advance notice if you would like to suggest real-time captioning at a specific performance or pre- and post-concert event.

 Sensory-Friendly and Relaxed Family Concerts are designed for patrons of all ages and abilities, including individuals on the autism spectrum and those with sensory sensitivities.
 Each concert takes place in a relaxed environment where audience members are welcome to be who they are and enjoy music together with family and friends

 Our Sensory-Friendly Concerts feature individual musicians or small ensembles in the Target Atrium at Orchestra Hall.
 Relaxed Family Concerts feature the full orchestra in the main auditorium.
 View our Sensory-Friendly and Relaxed Family Concert options »